csci-1301/csci-1301.github.io/lectures/070_object_oriented_contd/readme.md

 - Header syntax: `[public/private] [type] [name]`
 - *Convention* (not rule) is to give the property the same name as the instance variable, but capitalized -- C# is case sensitive
-- `get` section: Starts with the keyword `get`, then a method body inside a code block (between braces)
+- `get` accessor: Starts with the keyword `get`, then a method body inside a code block (between braces)
     - `get` is like a method header that always has the same name, and its other features are implied by the property's header
     - Access modifier: Same as the property header's, i.e. `public` in this example
     - Return type: Same as the property header's type, i.e. `int` in this example (so imagine it says `public int get()`)
     - Body of `get` section is exactly the same as body of a "getter": return the instance variable
-- `set` section: Starts with the keyword `set`, then a method body inside a code block
+- `set` accessor: Starts with the keyword `set`, then a method body inside a code block
     - Also a method header with a fixed name, access modifier, return type, and parameter
     - Access modifier: Same as the property header's, i.e. `public` in this example
     - Return type: Always `void` (like a setter)